Order Consultation for Spedra

-Spedra is a new erectile dysfunction medication.
+Spedra is an erectile dysfunction medication.
 It works in a similar way to other PDE5-inhibitors used to treat erectile problems and it is a prescription-only medication.

 A consultation for erectile dysfunction treatment prescription costs €20.

-Spedra contains the active ingredient avanafil, which is a phosphodiesterase type 5 inhibitor (PDE5 inhibitor).
-Medicines which belong to the group of PDE5 - inhibitors are primarily prescribed to treat erectile dysfunction.
+Spedra is a medication that contains the active ingredient avanafil, which is a phosphodiesterase type 5 inhibitor (PDE5 inhibitor).
+It is primarily prescribed to treat erectile dysfuction.

 Spedra tablets are available in 50mg, 100mg and 200mg doses.

-Avanafil, the active ingredient in Spedra, causes the blood vessels in your penis to relax and improves the blood flow to the penis.
-As a result, you will find it easier to gain and maintain an erection.
-However, Spedra will not cause an erection without sexual stimulation.
+Avanafil causes the blood vessels in your penis to relax and improves the blood flow to the penis.
+As a result, you will find it easier to get and maintain an erection.
+Spedra will not cause an erection without sexual stimulation.